 Rage and fury commanded to bring... - The king was in a rage, or Heb. violent anger, and furious.
 He commanded to bring Shadrach, Meshach, and Abednego.
 There they stood in front of the king.

 Serve my gods - The king asks them if the accusation is true about not serving his gods or worshiping the image.
-They had already set their hearts on serving the true God of heaven, Who they knew was to have no other gods before Him, or to bow down before any graven image.
+They had already set their hearts on serving the true God of heaven, who they knew was to have no other gods before Him, or to bow down before any graven image.
 (Exodus 20:3-5) For in reality they would be worshiping devils.
 (Deuteronomy 32:15-17) This they would not do.

 If ye be ready...worship not - Nebuchadnezzar, trying to save face, remarkably gives them another chance to submit to his authority.
-He also reminds them that if they do not comply to his demands they would be thrown into the burning fiery furnace, showing that it is not a matter of conscience but a dictation on who you will worship.
+He also reminds them that if they do not comply with his demands they would be thrown into the burning fiery furnace, showing that it is not a matter of conscience but a dictation on who you will worship.
 This was done by force, namingly the death penalty.

 Who is that God that shall deliver you out of my hands? -How defiant and arrogant is the question posed by Nebuchadnezzar?
 He basically states that he knows of no god that can deliver them from the sure death of the furnace.
 In saying this he openly admits that not even his gods could deliver them, and that there is not a god alive that can.